Origin-Byte/nft-protocol/README.md

 # Built and Test

-1. `$ sui move build` to build the available move modules
+1. `./bin/build.sh` to build the available move modules
-2. `$ sui move test` to run the move tests
+2. `./bin/test.sh` to run the move tests
-3. `./bin/publish.sh` to publish the modules on localnet or devnet